Jacopx/CNN_AidedDiagnosisTool/README.md

 All the documentation will be available in the [Documents](documents/) folder.

 ## Environment
-Before launching the project is important to install the proper package by executing the command:
+Before launching the project is important to install the proper package (make use of [Virtual Environment](https://realpython.com/python-virtual-environments-a-primer/)) by executing the command:
 ```
 pip3 install -r requirements.txt
 ```